 There are total three (3) AC vector motors to drive tempering rolls and each motors are connected to two(2) tempering rolls – top, middle and bottom rolls.

-Parts of the Tempering roll
+Parts of the Tempering Roll

+Drawing of the Tempering Roll

-The Tempering roll consist mainly of Tempering rolls, Postioning cylinders, Belt Adjusting cylinders and drive motors.
+The Tempering Roll consist mainly of six tempering rolls, positioning cylinders, belt adjusting cylinders, and drive motors.